 Kidist Amde Mekonnen

-I am an ELLIS PhD Researcher in the Information Retrieval Lab at the University of Amsterdam, supervised by Prof. dr. Maarten de Rijke and Dr. Andrew Yates.
+I am a third-year ELLIS PhD researcher in the Information Retrieval Lab at the University of Amsterdam, where I work with Prof. dr. Maarten de Rijke as my promotor and Dr. Andrew Yates as my co-promotor.

-My research focuses on generative retrieval, recommendation, neural information retrieval, multilingual retrieval, retrieval-augmented generation, and large-scale machine learning.
+My research focuses on generative retrieval, recommendation, neural information retrieval, multilingual retrieval, retrieval-augmented generation, and scalable retrieval systems.
 I study how retrieval systems can represent, generate, rank, and adapt to information needs across languages and domains.
 My work connects generative information retrieval with efficient learning objectives, continual memory, robust decoding, and evaluation for real-world retrieval settings.

 • Generative information retrieval